quantum-satire/theZenith/Robert_characterBio.md

 MBTI® Alignment: INTJ

-Extra: Often dresses in grey to minimize choices.
+Extra: Often dresses in grey as his identifying color

 Bio: Robert is a hobbyist master swordsman and uses this as his means of exercise.
 He is an investigative journalist with a focus on world politics and foreign policy.
 He speaks several languages including Russian, French, Italian, and German.
 Robert is the adoptive son of a single mother and has a close relationship with her; he has no other family, no spouse or significant other.
 He has a naturally kind disposition, though will not refuse violence when deemed necessary.